7 Strategic Steps for Associations and Non-Profits to Prepare for a Website Redesign

 A survey by GoodFirms

 Identifying key issues helps focus the redesign on solving real problems.
 This understanding allows for a targeted approach, ensuring the new design addresses these challenges effectively.
-One of the more common challenges of digital transformation is setting priorities.
+One of the more common challenges of digital strategy is setting priorities.
 In other words “shopping while hungry” can lead to feature request bloat.
 Seeking clarity early on what matters and cutting through the “nice to haves” leads to better products down the road.
-We’ll often guide clients through exercises like “Bang for Your Buck” to help locate the highest-impact features that address usability issues.
+We’ll often guide clients through exercises like “Bang for Your Buck” budgeting to help locate the highest-impact features that address usability issues.

 Why: To prioritize redesign efforts for maximum impact.